galexrt/dellhw_exporter/README.md

 For flags and environment variables, see [Configuration doc page](docs/configuration.md).

+## Caching

+Optional caching can be enabled to prevent performance issues caused by this exporter, see [Caching doc page](docs/caching.md).

 ## Running in Docker

 The container image is available from [Docker Hub](https://hub.docker.com/) and [Quay.io](https://quay.io/):